maurizioquadrio/maurizioquadrio.github.io/papers.markdown

 %Margheritti, Schillaci, Pipolo, Quadrio, Boracchi
 %Data Augmentation Based on Computational Geometry for Neural Network Training in Medical Flow Field Classification

-% Asbtract a congresso
-% U.Tanzini, M.Macellari, A.Schillaci, M.Quadrio, M.Trimarchi
-% Nasal septal deviation and computational fluid dynamics: a modern approach to the surgical planning of septoplasty

 % Inhalation Magazine 1 and 2

 % On the comparison between topological and surface sensitivities for bio-fluid dynamics application